solidi/hl-mods/workspace/redist/readme.txt

 - New Maps
     - Snowcross, an expanded reskin of crossfire
     - Frostfire, a reskin of bounfire by TheSpacePirate
-    - Dirft, a reskin of dust by AudioCraZ
+    - Drift, a reskin of dust by AudioCraZ
     - Graphic spectator overviews for all maps
 - New Player Models
     - Snowman
-- Dual Wielded Weapons
+- Dual-Wielded Weapons
     - Support for the pipe wrench, desert eagles, mag60s, smgs, usas, and rpgs!
     - "impulse 205" to swap between single and dual weapons
     - "mp_dualsonly" to play with only dual weapons
 - Fear / Trepang2 / Selaco Slide
     - While looking ahead, press "+forward" three times in a row to slide
-- Offhanded Punch, Kick, and Slide
+- Off-handed Punch, Kick, and Slide
     - "impulse 206" supports the kick function
     - "impulse 207" supports the punch function
     - "impulse 208" supports the slide function
 - Pick up and Punch Back
     - Use button can pick up grenades and satchels, throwing them back
-    - Pickup, kick or punch back snarks, chumtoads
+    - Pickup, kick, or punch back snarks, chumtoads
     - See "mp_interactiveitems" to extend this list!
 - Weapon Updates
     - Crowbar/Throw decals
     - Bullet decals and ricochet sparks
-    - Thicker crosshairs / crosshairs on melees / change colors with cl_icemodels
+    - Thicker crosshairs/crosshairs on melees/change colors with cl_icemodels
     - Support for real muzzle flash using cl_icemodels 0
-    - Randomized fire sprites at end of explosions
+    - Randomized fire sprites at the end of explosions
     - Increase grappling hook deploy speed, provide damage and speed cvars
     - Mortar turrets support ice explosions
-    - Add support for unlimited thorwable objects with infinite ammo mode
+    - Add support for unlimited throwable objects with infinite ammo mode
 - Client Support
     - "snowman" supports god mode (when sv_cheats 1)
     - "cl_showtips" to show random text tips during gameplay